Paul Hartog Publishes Major Book—November 2013

 Adjusting to the weather was indeed funny (funnier now that I'm looking back rather than living it out).
 One of my recurring thoughts my first fall was "How will I even make it to winter (or through it for that matter!) since it's only fall and I'm so cold!?"
 That first winter (2009) was indeed one to remember.
 There were days when I thought "Well, that was good experience; I think it's time to head home now."

 Another funny experience was when I visited Florida over a Christmas break.
 I found myself saying to someone, "Oh, come on, this really isn't cold at all; it's just right."
 I was even dressed lighter than most people I saw.
-I'd see some individuals in winter jackets, and I would smile because I now only needed a jacket.
+I'd see some individuals in winter jackets, and I would smile because I now needed only a jacket.
 It was wonderful to see how God used these changes to bring about the right perspective in my life.

 What was the highlight of your time at Faith?